Distributed Corruption Detection in Networks: Introduction

-The original motivation for our work is corruption detection in social and economic networks, where the main objective is to understand the structure of networks that enable one to identify most of the corrupt nodes and most of the truthful ones.
-We call the task of identifying the types of most nodes the corruption detection problem.
 Examples of such networks may include different government agencies in a country, the network of banks in the EU or the network of hospitals in a geographic location.
-Our goal is to understand which network structures are more amenable to corruption and which are more robust against it.
-Social scientists have studied many aspect of corruption networks, see e.g. \cite{nielsen2003corruption,rock2004comparative,fjeldstad2003fighting}.
-However, to the best of our knowledge, prior to this work there is no systematic study of the effect of the network structure on corruption detection.
+Our goal is to understand theoretically which network structures are more amenable to corruption and which are more robust against it.
+In particular, is it possible to design sparse networks that allow to detect corruption even if there are many corrupt nodes?
+Social scientists have studied many aspect of corruption networks, see, e.g., \cite{nielsen2003corruption,rock2004comparative,fjeldstad2003fighting}.
+However, to the best of our knowledge, prior to this work, the effect of the network structure on corruption detection has not been systematically studied.